 By default, MegaLights uses ray tracing, and shadow quality depends on the quality of Ray Tracing Scene representation.
 For performance, the Ray Tracing Scene is built using automatically simplified Nanite meshes and has more aggressive culling settings than the main view.
 This may cause shadow artifacts, leaking, or missing shadows.

 If some shadows are missing or disappearing with distance, it may be due to Ray Tracing Scene culling.
-You can start adjusting culling by using the console commands under r.RayTracing.Culling.*
+You can start adjusting culling by using the console commands under r.RayTracing.Culling.*.
+You’ll want to look at the culling mode, radius, and solid angle variables.

 For culling purposes, you can merge smaller objects together using Ray Tracing Group Id, so that they are culled together using their merged bounds.